demisto/content/Packs/F5Silverline/Integrations/F5Silverline/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### f5-silverline-ip-objects-list
 ***
-Get a dynamic list of threatening IP addresses by the given list type.
-The list type can be one of allowlist or denylist.
+Gets a dynamic list of threatening IP addresses by the given list type.

 #### Base Command